Security, Guidance and Flexibility for our Donors

 There is virtually no limit to the type of charitable planning that can be accomplished through the CCF.
 We make it easy for donors to support good works of their choice.

 You are guaranteed secure stewardship and management by the CCF’s Board and professional staff.
-The Board of Directors of the Capital Community Foundation is comprised of civic and business leaders from across the state.
+The Board of Directors of the Capital Community Foundation is comprised of civic and business leaders.
 The CCF is dedicated to working closely with donors to ensure that their philanthropic goals are met.

 FLEXIBILITY IN PRACTICE